 Closer to home; I have mentioned a whole-body imaging company, Prenuvo, to many of you.
 Their aim, using a high tech MIR scanner and proprietary imaging software, is to “turn healthcare upside down.
 Rather than wait for symptoms to present and disease to progress, Prenuvo provides early insight into what is going on under the skin”.
 Highlight – early cancer detection.

 However, the CEO of Prenuvo, Andrew Lacy, just emailed me the following.
 “Recognizing the growing humanitarian crisis in Ukraine, we decided to do what we can as a company.
 Anyone you introduce who is new to Prenuvo and who books a Whole Body Scan in Silicon Valley can elect to have us donate 100% of the cost to the Ukrainian Red Cross, up to a total of $100,000…So I would like to ask a favor – please spread the word directly to loved ones in your community so they can stop postponing and start empowering their health.
 This is a great chance to take care of their health while looking out for those in need!
-Please ask people to book using this link or mention the Ukraine donation when calling us on +1 833 773 6886.”
+Please ask people to mention the Ukraine donation when calling us on +1 833 773 6886.”

 Thank you, Andrew, for everything you, and your team, do.

 Lastly, from my Stanford colleagues (thank you, Matt Strehlow, Andra Blomkalns, and the Emergency Medicine Executive Team) who have significant international health experience, I share this list of ways you can support our brothers and sisters in Ukraine.

 FRUSTRATION FOR PARENTS OF UNDER 5’S IN THE AGE OF COVID